shotgunsoftware/tk-doc-generator/docs/en/authoring/toc/file-structure.md

 - If you have content that is shared across languages (such as pdfs or zips for example), create an `all_langs` folder and organize it there.
 - Special TOC and landing page data is stored inside the `_data` folder.

-{% include info title="Symmetry" content="The language folders and the image folder should all have the exact same folder structure.
-This makes translation easy." %}

 Inside the language folder (e.g.  `en`), items should be organized as they are in the table of contents.
 Images should be stored in an `images` folder at the same level as the page they are used by.
-If mulitple pages at that level use images, you may organize the images folder with subdirectories for each page.
+If mulitple pages at that level use images, you should organize the images folder with subdirectories for each page.

 ```
 /root-folder